Written by: Ankit Yadav

 He was known for his ability to generate speed consistently despite frequent injuries.
 Akhtar’s aggressive style and unrelenting speed made him a formidable opponent and a fan favorite.

+He is also one of the Best Bowlers In The World.
 His legacy inspires young fast bowlers worldwide, emphasizing the importance of pace and aggression in cricket.

 2. Brett Lee